New Approaches to the Brontës

 18:00-18:30 – Roundtable Discussion

-This workshop is organised by our Gothic Women Associate, Beth Brigham.
+This workshop was organised by our Gothic Women Associate, Beth Brigham.
 Beth is a postgraduate researcher at Northumbria University funded by Northern Bridge Consortium/AHRC.
 Her thesis places eighteenth- and nineteenth-century gothic fiction within the history of medical professionalisation and reform, and she is particularly interested in exploring how the medical appropriation of gothic narrative, convention and trope reshaped cultural conceptions of the body during the bodysnatching era.
 Beth is an associate of the Gothic Women project and a recent recipient of the British Association for Romantic Studies’ Stephen Copley Research award.
 Her forthcoming chapter on the Minerva Press novel The Horrors of Oakendale Abbey (1797) is due to be published in an edited volume with Manchester University Press in 2022.

 Gothic Women Today